jeremyjh/dialyxir/README.md

 #### Elixir Term Format

 Dialyxir also recognizes an Elixir format of the ignore file.
 If your ignore file is an `exs` file, Dialyxir will evaluate it and process its data structure.
-The file looks like the following:
+The file looks like the following, and can match either tuple patterns or an arbitrary Regex applied to the *short-description* (`mix dialyzer --format short`):

 ```elixir
 # .dialyzer_ignore.exs